trlabs-phy/thermal_relativity/README.md

-# Thermal Relativity: Planck Epoch Simulations
+# Thermal Relativity: Python Simulations

 This repository contains Python scripts supporting the **Thermal Relativity** framework developed by T. Matthew Ressler.
 These simulations explore fundamental thermodynamic and temporal principles as applied to the early universe — particularly within and around the Planck epoch.